 What are Soft Corals?

-Soft coral is a term used to describe a variety of species that have one thing in common, and they lack a hard skeleton.
+Soft coral is a term used to describe a variety of coral species that have one thing in common – they lack a hard skeleton.
 They are the opposite of hard corals, which have a skeleton made of calcium carbonate.
-But this doesn’t mean that all soft corals are entirely devoid of hard structures.
-Some have tiny, hard pieces of the skeleton within their larger, fleshy bodies.

 Most depend on a symbiotic relationship with zooxanthellae, an algae type that lives inside coral.
-Others, like Mushroom Corals, depend on the nutrient they can extract from the water and from eating other organisms.
+Others, like Mushroom Corals, depend on the nutrients they can extract from the water and from eating other organisms.

 Soft Coral Types